mdmdmdmdmdmd/2problems/README.md

 # 2problems

-nstructions:

-Please solve the below two programs in any programming language you are most comfortable(preferably Python) and add unit test cases.
-Create a github repo and email back the link within 7 days of receiving this email.
+Add unit test cases.
 Please make any assumptions you want and state them clearly.
 Ensure that you have handled any edge case scenarios carefully.

-Emphasize will be given to accuracy, performance and readability aspects as well.
+-accuracy
+-performance
+-readability